bowmanmc/qb001-hello_d3/src/qb001-HelloD3/lesson01-Hello_D3.md

 1. Take a look at D3 pens on CodePen by searching for the term “D3”.
 What types of visualizations are out there?
 Take a look at the code for a few of the most interesting ones.
-Does any of the code look familiar to what we wrote today?
+Does any of the code look similar to what we wrote today?

 ## Further Reading